li3zhen1/Fluent-Typora/README.md

 ## ⚠ Alert

 To speed up rendering, it is suggested to **download all the fonts and install them on your system**.
 (Hence no font was included in the theme package.
-If the theme was used in your system without the fonts below installed, your document would be rendered with default font.)
+If the theme was used in your system without the fonts below installed, your document would be rendered with the default fonts.)

 Fontfaces you should install before fully utilizing this theme: